 Health Care Reform – Why Are People So Worked Up?

 Why are Americans so worked up about health care reform?
-Statements such as “don’t touch my Medicare” or “everyone should have access to state of the art health care irrespective of cost” are, in my opinion, uninformed and visceral responses that indicate a poor understanding of our health care system’s history, its current and future resources and the funding challenges that America faces going forward.
-While we all wonder how the health care system has reached what some refer to as a crisis stage.
+Statements such as “don’t touch my Medicare” or “everyone should have access to state-of-the-art health care irrespective of cost” are, in my opinion, uninformed and visceral responses that indicate a poor understanding of our healthcare system’s history, its current and future resources and the funding challenges that America faces going forward.
+While we all wonder how the healthcare system has reached what some call a crisis stage.
 Let’s take some of the emotion out of the debate by briefly examining how health care in this country emerged and how that has formed our thinking and culture about health care.
-With that as a foundation, let’s look at the pros and cons of the Obama administration health care reform proposals and let’s look at the concepts put forth by the Republicans?
+With that as a foundation, let’s look at the pros and cons of the Obama administration’s health care reform proposals and let’s look at the concepts put forth by the Republicans.

-We can all agree that access to state-of-the-art health care services would be a good thing for this country.
-Experiencing a serious illness is one of life’s significant challenges and to face it without the means to pay for it isn’t very comforting.
+We all agree that access to state-of-the-art healthcare services would benefit this country.
+Experiencing a serious illness is one of life’s significant challenges, and facing it without the means to pay for it isn’t very comforting.
 But as we shall see, once we know the facts, we will find that achieving this goal will not be easy without our contribution.
-These are the themes I will touch on to try to make some sense out of what is happening to American health care and the steps we can personally take to make things better.
+These are the themes I will touch on to try to make some sense of what is happening to American health care and the steps we can personally take to make things better.

 - A recent history of American health care – what has driven the costs so high?